exercism/z3/exercises/practice/equilateral_triangle/.docs/instructions.md

 # Instructions

-Use Z3 to implement a function that, when given two points on the 2D coordinate plane, produces a third point such that the connection of these points results in an equilateral triangle.
-However, two points should be output because there are two possible "third" points to produce an equilateral triangle.
+Implement a function that, when given two points on the 2D coordinate plane, produces a third point such that the connection of these points results in an equilateral triangle.
+The function will output two points because there are two possible "third" points that produce an equilateral triangle given the two initial points.
 It is worth noting that an equilateral triangle is defined as a three-sided shape in which all three sides have equal length.

 The function inputs two python tuples, each specifying the x and y coordinates of each point, as floats.
 For example, (0.0, 0.0) and (1.0, 1.0) could be inputs.